cagostino/chroptiks/README.md

 Scatter Plots (scatter): Enhanced functionality for scatter plot creation.
 3D Plots (plot3d): Intuitive tools for 3D data visualization.
 Bar Charts (plotbar): Quick and customizable bar chart creation.

-## Requirements

-Python libraries: matplotlib, numpy, scipy

-Other: LaTeX.
-If you don't want to use LaTeX in the plotting, edit the plotting_utils file and comment out the line : `plt.rc('text', usetex=True)`